Veeam Backup & Recovery v12 aims at four object storage targets – Blocks and Files

 David Bennett, CEO at Object First, said: “We have a vision for a backup appliance that ransomware proofs Veeam backups with out-of-the-box immutability without sacrificing performance and simplicity to meet budget constraints.”

 The Ootbi appliance is powered by 2x Intel Xeon Silver 4215R @3.2GHz CPUs and has 128TB usable capacity, scaling to 0.5PB with four nodes.
-A node supports 11x 16TB SAS HDD, 2x 240GB SATA SSD for the OS, and a single high performance Intel DC P4610 1.6TB NVMe SSD.
+A node supports 11x 16TB SAS HDD, 2x 240GB SATA SSD for the OS, and a single high performance Intel DC P4610 1.6TB NVMe SSD for an ingest cache.

 All communication between Ootbi and Veeam is handled via S3 integrating to Veeam’s SOSAPI.
 Veeam manages all writing/reading of backup data.
 Ootbi will block further writes of data until the immutability period for the entire backup chain has ended, just in the case the storage is full.